Elao/rest-framework/README.md

 Action method can return many thing like

+  - Promise:
-  - Promise: when promise finish the resolve data returned are display with req.json(data)
+    - if your promise return an object or string, your data are display with req.json(data)
+    - if your promise return an function(req, res) then your function will be call and it's your responsibility to display anything.
+    - if your promise return an empty result, then RF will trigger an INTERNAL_ERROR.
   - plain object: direct to req.json
   - function(req, res): it's your responsibility to display anything
   - string: direct to req.json

-Anything else will throw an 500 error.
+Anything else will throw an 500 error INTERNAL_ERROR

-> Notice that you don't need to create an security-framework object but only the configuration for it.
-> Notice that errorComponent parameter is optional, if you don't want use ours you juste have to put an object which can response to handleError(error, req, res, next)

 #### Minimal configuration